mbuczko/clj-moderator/README.md

  :final 60}
 ```

-If you want to negtively classify given phrase:
+If you want to negatively classify given phrase:

 ``` clojure
 (m/negative "Ala ma kota a kot ma Alę")